Lumière Award for Best International Co-Production

 The Lumière Award for Best International Co-Production (Lumière de la meilleure coproduction internationale) is an award given to an international co-production financed by a French company and released in France in the previous year.
 It has been presented annually by the Académie des Lumières since 2020.
 It replaced the Lumière Award for Best French-Language Film that was awarded from 2003 to 2019 to a French-language film made outside France.

+Criteria

 The award is given to a film co-produced with a French contribution of at least 30% percent.
 It was established by the Académie des Lumières to salute the international presence of France and of French producers who make cinema possible in all parts of the world.

 Winners and nominees

 In the following lists, the titles and names with a blue background are the winners and recipients respectively; those not in bold are the nominees.